phocks/qurious/README.md

 ## License

-All code and other intellectual property Copyright 2015- all rights reserved.
+All code and other intellectual property Copyright 2015- by Meagre.
+All rights reserved.